Today is Money-Saving Monday at CookingManager.Com.

 - Served appropriate servings on individual plates.
 Click to read my analysis of the advantages of this approach.

 - Served a healthy, varied, and fresh dinner for the family every day at the same time.
+This included soup, meat or fish, a starch, a cooked vegetable and a salad.
+Or a casserole and salad.

 - Never offered seconds nor expected children to clear their plates, beyond pointing out the importance of not wasting food.